PaddlePaddle/Paddle/doc/design/block_execution.md

 Please refer to the survey [doc](https://github.com/QiJune/Paddle/blob/e90ec7783a1abe7f7627f97559cc46488e41cc7e/doc/design/graph_survey.md) on Computation Graph.
 Users will write a neural network topology with Symbolic API.
 And the composition of operators should be done at compile-time in this level too.

-#### Unified Pass Interface
+#### Converter

+In compile-time, we will do several transform pass on ProgramDesc.
 An abstract class `Converter` is defined to provide a Unified Pass Interface.

 ```
 class Converter {